-The Lake District England
+The Lake District as a National park

 Geography of the Lake District

 The vast majority of the Lake District National Park comprises three broad bands of rock.
 These formations trend from SW to NE.
 This rock band is made up of the Skiddaw Group in the northwest, formed about 500 million years ago.
 Skiddaw mainly consists of metamorphosed mudstones.
 The Borrowdale Volcanic Group has outcrops in central Lake District.
-This region comprises lavas and ash flows that erupted during a cataclysmic period of vulcanism, which occured over 450 million years’ ago.
+This region comprises lava and ash flows that erupted during a cataclysmic period of vulcanism, which occurred over 450 million years’ ago.
 The Windermere Group, in the Park’s southeast, includes slates, siltstones, sandstones, and limestones formed in shallow tropical seas.
 Hidden beneath is a batholith of granite.
 This batholith has moved them upwards, over millennia, into a central dome of mountains.

 The Central Lake District is ringed by a glaciated massif of mountains and ridges intersected by wide, steep-sided U-shaped valleys often occupied by ribbon lakes.
 The southern Lake District fringes are typified by limestone ridges flanked by wooded slopes and lake-filled valleys.
 On the mountain fringes the fells give way to more muted scenery; low hills and valleys often filled by drumlin suites.
 The coast is a mixture of sandstone cliffs and depositional dunes, which also occur in the south along the fringes of wide, silt filled estuaries with large tidal ranges.

 The Lake District is a textbook instance of glacial landforms.
 The landscape still bears evidence of the fact that it was formed, millions of years ago, by a series of ice flows moving out from a central core.
 This ancient geological process gives the region the distinctive geography that tourists enjoy exploring to this day.

 A Geographically Distinctive Region